What is CFA?

 At a high level, CFA is just a proxy for the existing 2FA process.
 It safely mediates a connection between a given CI build and you by validating the CI build through both a CFA token and by forcing the CI build to "prove" it is actually asking for a token.

 CFA is 99% automated.
 The final step of giving a CI build a 2FA token requires human interaction by design.
 CFA never wants to know your 2FA secret—that should be something you keep control of and protect as much as you can.
-When CFA is happy with a CI build, we will use whichever Responder you configured to ask you (the human) for a Tting OTP.
+When CFA is happy with a CI build, we will use whichever you configured to ask you (the human) for a Tting OTP.